The new get rich quick scheme: spend all your money.

 By turning money back around and re-investing, you will be energized by looking for new opportunities for that money.
-This keeps your mind sharp and helps prevent against getting fat and sassy.
+This keeps your mind sharp and helps prevent you from getting fat and sassy.

 Cash is a depreciating asset

 While cash seems safe, it is steadily losing value.
-The constant forces of inflation will erode wealth stored in cash over time.
+In addition, the constant forces of inflation will erode wealth stored in cash over time.

 Liquidity is overrated

-Sure, you need enough liquidity to not go broke, but beyond that, I much prefer illiquid assets that generate cash flow.
-My preferred vehicles are real estate and closely held business assets.
-Both of these assets focus on cash flow rather than liquidity, and they offer great rewards for making that trade off.
+Sure, you need enough liquidity not to go broke, but beyond that, I much prefer illiquid appreciating assets that generate cash flow.
+My preferred vehicles are real estate and closely-held business assets.
+Both of these assets focus on cash flow rather than liquidity, and they offer great rewards for making that trade-off.

 Liquid assets usually lack the ability to put in sweat equity.
-While semi-passive investments like real estate offer ways to increase the returns over time by properly managing them, and making great acquisition and disposition deals.
+But, at the same time, semi-passive investments like real estate offer ways to increase the returns over time by properly managing them and making great acquisition and disposition deals.

 The Dead Sea Mentality

-The Dead Sea is fed by the Jordan River, but has no outflows.
-So it continually gets more salty, and nothing lives in it.
+The Dead Sea is fed by the Jordan River but has no outflows.
+So it continually gets saltier, and nothing lives in it.
 Focusing too much on saving can create a similar toxic mentality.

-By changing your mentality to not spending that money, to how cam I receive the greatest return, you will have to make a paradigm shift in your mind.
+By changing your mentality to not spending that money, to how you can receive the greatest return, you will have to make a paradigm shift in your mind.
+To create a money mindset.
 It will break your way of thinking and force a new reality.

 It’s Not Just About Money

 To invest instead of holding your money in cash requires an abundance mentality.
 It also requires you to come from a place of understanding how your money can grow and hopefully should build some gratitude towards the system and your ability to save.
 This can impact your overall happiness.
 It is not just about amassing a huge amount of savings so you can retire.
-By investing in growth you are actively putting money back out into the world.
-Avoiding the damage to your mentality that can occur by being negative and fearful with holding only cash.
+By investing in growth, you are actively putting money back out into the world.
+Thus, avoiding the damage to your mind that can be negative and fearful by holding only cash.

 Cashflow is King

 If you live off cash for too long, you will find yourself without it.
-Now living off cashflow, that is a beautiful thing indeed.
-So the goal is to build cashflow.
-The best timing to building cashflow is when you are trading your time in for the cash you live off of.
+Now living off cash flow, that is a beautiful thing indeed.
+So the goal is to build cash flow.
+The best time to build cash flow is when you are trading your time in for the cash you live off.

 Let’s look at this model a bit.

-As you can see, through the magic of compound interest, the higher return of illiquid assets dwarf that of cash savings.
-Even a moderate liquid investment like an index fund more than doubles that of the cash savings over the 20 year period.
+As you can see, through the magic of compound interest, the higher return of illiquid assets dwarfs that of cash savings.
+Thus, even a moderate liquid investment like an index fund more than doubles cash savings over the 20 year period.

-The assumption of 15% annual return on real estate, may seem a bit high, but with the right technique it is certainly attainable.
-With techniques that leverage market knowhow and your efforts though, it is possible to achieve returns that are higher than 15%.
-This is of course only a semi-passive investment and relies on your ability to make sure the asset is performing.
+The assumption of a 15% annual return on real estate may seem a bit high, but with the right technique, it is certainly attainable.
+With techniques that leverage market know-how and your efforts, it is possible to achieve returns higher than 15%.
+This is, of course, only a semi-passive investment and relies on your ability to make sure the asset is performing.
 Which will take a much larger investment of time, research, and knowledge than investing in money markets, index funds, or similar.